hakavlad/tird/README.md

 ## Install

-Install python3 and python3-pip (or python-pip), than run
+Install python3 and python3-pip (or python-pip), then run
 ```bash
 $ pip install tird
 ```